PF does IP reassembly by default. ## On Oracle Solaris, the 'no-df' option ensures that IP reassembly works ## with broken stacks that send packets with the invalid flag combination 'MF|DF'. ## set reassemble yes no-df ## ## Ignore loopback traffic by default. ## ## Filtering on loopback can interfe

 This initial configuration enables you to reach the system remotely by using Secure Shell and modify the firewall.

-Packet filter logging is an additional SMF service in PF.
-To log packet filter events, you need to install the logging package, enable the logging service, and have log actions in your PF rules.
-The package name is network/firewall/firewall-pflog and the default logging service instance is pflog:default.
+Logging packets is an additional SMF service in PF.
+To log packets, you need to enable the logging service and add log actions in your PF rules.
+The default logging service instance is pflog:default.

 The following describes the overall process: